Distributionally Robust Deep Learning using Hardness Weighted Sampling: Experiments

-In addition, Appendix~\ref{appendix:brats}, \Figref{fig:difference_centers} shows that the lower IQR of DRO for the enhancing tumor comes specifically from a lower number of poor segmentations on cases coming from The Cancer Imaging Archive (TCIA).
-This suggests that DRO can deal with some of the confounding biases present in the training dataset, and lead to a model that is more fair.
+For both optimizers, DRO outperforms ERM in terms of IQR for the enhancing tumor and the tumor core by approximately $2$pp of Dice score, and in terms of mean Dice score for the enhancing tumor by $1$pp for the plain-SGD and $1.5$pp for SGD with Nesterov momentum.
+For plain-SGD, DRO also outpermforms ERM in terms of mean Dice score for the tumor core by $1.6$pp. The IQR is the global statistic used in the BraTS challenge to measure the level of robustness of a method~\citep{bakas2018identifying}.
+In addition, \Figref{fig:difference_centers} shows that the lower IQR of DRO for the enhancing tumor comes specifically from a lower number of poor segmentations on cases coming from The Cancer Imaging Archive (TCIA).
+This suggests that DRO can deal with some of the confounding biases present in the training dataset, and lead to a model that is more fair with respect to the acquisition center of the MRI.

-The same improvements are observed independently of the optimization update rule used.
-This suggests that in practice \Algref{alg:1} still converges when a momentum is used, even if Theorem~\ref{th:convergence_dro} was only demonstrated to hold for plain SGD.
+Since the same improvements are observed independently of the optimization update rule used.
+This suggests that in practice \Algref{alg:1} still converges when a momentum is used, even if Theorem~\ref{th:convergence_dro} was only demonstrated to hold for plain-SGD.